 For further information or to comment on any of the guidance material, please contact

-IATA Cabin Safety private site allows Cabin Safety professionals from member airlines to participate in group discussions and share knowledge and concerns relating to policies, procedures, equipment incidents and investigations.
-IATA member airlines may register here to join the site.
+IATA Cabin Safety private site.
+This valuable resource allows airlines to participate in group discussions and share knowledge or concerns relating to policies, procedures, equipment incidents and investigations.